Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 The openstreetmap-carto repository needs to be a directory that is shared between your host system and the Docker virtual machine.
 Home directories are shared by default; if your repository is in another place, you need to add this to the Docker sharing list.

-Sufficient disk space of several gigabytes is generally needed.
+Sufficient disk space of 24 GB is generally needed (8 GB are not enough).
 Docker creates an image for its virtual system that holds the virtualised operating system and the containers.
 The format (Docker.raw, Docker.qcow2, \*.vhdx, etc.) depends on the host system.
 To provide a rough idea of the sizing, the physical size might start with 2-3 GB for the virtual OS and could grow to 6-7 GB when filled with the containers needed for the database, Kosmtik, and a small OSM region.
 Further 1-2 GB would be needed for shape files in the openstreetmap-carto/data repository.
+The shapefile import procedure takes disk (1.2 GB + an additional GB for temporary space) and RAM (if less than 4 GB RAM is available, a swap is necessary).

 The subsequently described step-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with macOS.